preller/PanGaia/README.md

 This code has been succesfully tested with Python 3.7 with both the [Jupyter notebook](https://jupyter.org/) and [Jupyter lab](https://jupyter.org/).

-To ensure that all needed dependencies are installed run the following commands in a terminal:
+To run locally this code clone this repository in your computer.
+Then execute the following commands:

-pip install -r requirements.txt
+cd PanGaia

-sh postBuild
+pip install -r requirements.txt sh postBuild